Be sure to address these key components before you start sampling

 Of course, the key to tasting wine is all about the palate.
 Just as you do not want smelly foods at your tasting, you don’t want anything spicy or sweet either.
 Crackers or bread are great palate cleansers because they can soak up any flavors that linger.
 Fresh fruits, veggies, or cheeses are also good food choices.
 And don’t forget about having enough water close by for palate-cleansing purposes and to keep your guests hydrated.

 Hosting a tasting is a great way to share your love of wine with fellow aficionados.
 But if you would rather not go through all the trouble of doing it yourself, you and your friends can simply head over to Orange Coast Winery.
 Our tasting room is open every day, so you can come in whenever you like to sample our wines.
-We also have regular events, including live music and wine clubs.
 For more information about Orange Coast Winery or our selection of wines, give us a call at 949-645-0400.